martinjackson/simple-widgets/docs/SearchSortTable.md

 The above example indicates that the header size should be x-large.

-12. **height** = the height of the scroll box only.
+13. **height** = the height of the scroll box only.
 If the height is used it will automatically disable the ability to resize the table.

-13. **hidden** = is a function that indicates which columns should be hidden.
+14. **hidden** = is a function that indicates which columns should be hidden.
 This will return an array the size of the number of columns.
 Each index will contain a value of true if the column is to be hidden and false if is to be displayed.
+This is not needed if default or defaultTransfer for eachRowInTable is used.
 An example would be:
 ```javascript
 const [hideCol, setHideCol] = useState([]);